 to Canada’s top financial institutions

 Whether you’re a personal trainer or a martial arts instructor, an accident or injury is not uncommon in your line of practice.
-The risks to your business can be reduced with insurance, so any commercial owner in the health and fitness industry should consider purchasing insurance to remain financially sustainable in the long run.
+The risks to your business can be reduced with insurance, so any commercial owner in the health and fitness industry should consider purchasing a business insurance policy specific to their health & fitness business needs to remain financially sustainable in the long run.

-This includes the following types of health and fitness businesses:
+This includes the following types of health, sports and fitness businesses:

 - Fitness gyms